marcuspang/wentoken/README.md

 3. view executed NFT to NFT trades
 4. selection screen to choose user's NFTs for another user's NFTs and begin a trade offer to the other user

+### Home Page

+1. ability to sign up for beta access for our platform

 ## Limitations of our solution

-1. Traders cannot conduct NFT<>NFT trades despite many gaming/card NFTs
-2. Portfolio value is quite naive by using floor price alone
+1. Cross chain NFT trading not yet implemented
+2. Macro statistics might be expensive to query and analyze

 ## Future implementations

-1. Integrate with tokens on different chains
-2. Add cross-chain NFT to NFT trading features
-3. Add more filters on explore page
+1. Add more filters on explore page
-4. Add more search filters in trade selection screen
+2. Add more search filters in trade selection screen